uclaacm/hackschool-f21/session-2-intro-to-javascript/README.md

 our console.
 This prints out whatever we put inside the parentheses.
 For example, `console.log("Hello, world!")` will print `Hello, world!` to the console.

+### A note about semicolons `;`

+Usually we append a semicolon `;` at the end of every expression in JavaScript.
+An expression is any block of code that evaluates into something.
+Usually, this would be a single line of code, eg. `5 + 5;`.

+You can think of an expression as a sentence in English, and we always need to use a full stop (.) to finish our sentence.
+Similarly, we also need a semicolon `;` to end our expressions.

+Although using a semicolon is actually **optional** in JavaScript (most of the time), generally we recommend **always** adding a semicolon at the end of your expressions.

 ### Comments

 In JavaScript, there are two ways to write comments: